Raw TV

-Raw TV is a British television production company based in London producing documentaries and scripted television shows, including Gold Rush, Banged Up Abroad, Shackleton: Death or Glory, Three Identical Strangers, Stanley Tucci: Searching for Italy and The Tinder Swindler.
+Raw TV is a British film & television production company based in London producing documentaries and scripted television shows & films, including Gold Rush, Banged Up Abroad, Shackleton: Death or Glory, Three Identical Strangers, Stanley Tucci: Searching for Italy and The Tinder Swindler.
 The company was founded in 2001 by Dimitri Doganis, with a "small development deal" from Channel 4.
-The company was acquired by Discovery Communications in 2014, and then by All3Media in 2017.
+The company was acquired by Discovery Communications in 2014, and then by All3Media in 2017, and then by Banijay UK in 2026.